Preparing to be a competitive applicant

 Contact

-A: We no longer print our catalog.
+A: We post the most current admissions information on our Admissions Requirements website.
+We no longer print our catalog.
 The most up-to-date information about our program can be found at https://education.med.ufl.edu/medical-students/curriculum/curriculum-catalogue/.

 Q: I’m just getting started on preparing for medical school, where do I start?